Contact Lenses at Louisiana Eye Care

 Specialty Contact Lenses

 Specialty contact lenses are intended to treat specific vision problems or correct certain refractive errors.
-They can be designed to help people with unique visual needs, such as those who have keratoconus, a disease that causes the cornea (the clear window at the front of your eye) to thin and change shape.
+They can be designed to help people with unique visual needs, such as those with keratoconus, a disease that causes the cornea (the clear window at the front of your eye) to thin and change shape.

 If you’ve ever been told you can’t wear contact lenses due to unique visual needs or challenges, you may be able to wear specialty contact lenses!